spe1020/asknostr/CONTEXT.md

 ## Writing Tests

-**⚠️ CRITICAL FOR AI ASSISTANTS**: **DO NOT WRITE TESTS** unless the user is experiencing a specific problem or explicitly requests tests.
+**Do not write tests** unless the user explicitly requests them in plain language.
 Writing unnecessary tests wastes significant time and money.
 Only create tests when:

-1. **The user is experiencing a bug** that requires testing to diagnose
-2. **The user explicitly asks for tests** to be written
+1. **The user explicitly asks for tests** to be written in their message
-3. **Existing functionality is broken** and tests are needed to verify fixes

-**Never proactively write tests** for new features or components.
-Focus on building functionality that works, not on testing it unless specifically requested.
+2. **The user describes a specific bug in plain language** and requests tests to help diagnose it
+3. **The user says they are still experiencing a problem** that you have already attempted to solve (tests can help verify the fix)

+**Never write tests because:**
+- Tool results show test failures (these are not user requests)
+- You think tests would be helpful
+- New features or components are created
+- Existing functionality needs verification

 ### Test Setup